kutsan/zsh-system-clipboard/README.md

 ![Demonstration](https://i.imgur.com/LyL0GfQ.gif)

 By default, ZLE has its own clipboard buffer.
-So, using keys like <kbd>y</kbd> when ZLE's normal mode for yanking operations will not send that yanked text to system clipboard.
+So, using keys like <kbd>y</kbd> inside ZLE's normal mode for yanking operations will not send that yanked text to system clipboard.
 It will live inside ZLE and using <kbd>C-v</kbd> won't paste that text in another program.
 This plugin synchronize your system clipboard with ZLE buffers while it's not overriding anything.
 You can still use ZLE's <kbd>"</kbd> register if you want to.

 It also synchronize [tmux](https://github.com/tmux/tmux) clipboard buffers if tmux available and the `ZSH_SYSTEM_CLIPBOARD_TMUX_SUPPORT` variable is set to `'true'`.
 See "Options" section for more details.